Social

 Supporting rubber growing communities

-Being respectful of local rubber farmers and smallholders is critical to the Bridgestone Group’s commitment to protecting the environment while creating value for the communities where it operates.
-These efforts help protect the people and places the Group relies on
+Being respectful of local rubber farmers and smallholders is critical to the Group’s commitment to helping protect the environment while creating value for the communities where it operates.
+These efforts help protect the people and places the Group relies on.

-On its farms, the Bridgestone Group ensures access to safe and clean water; provides free medical care; operates 26 free schools from kindergarten to 12th grade and employs more than 350 teachers and school administration personnel; and has introduced renewable energy sources for sustainable and affordable access to lighting and energy.
+On its farms, the Group ensures access to safe and clean water; provides free medical care; operates 23 schools from kindergarten to 12th grade and employs more than 300 teachers and school administration personnel; and has introduced renewable energy sources for sustainable and affordable access to lighting and energy.

 Grievance mechanism for natural rubber supply chain

-The Bridgestone Group set the goal and KPI as establishing the Group’s grievance mechanism for natural rubber supply chain in first quarter, 2022.
-The Group will solve social and environmental issues in cooperation with the direct suppliers and a third party adviser, and will disclose the status of each grievance quarterly.
+The Group set the goal and KPI of establishing the Group’s grievance mechanism for natural rubber supply chain in 2022, to solve social and environmental issues in cooperation with the direct suppliers and a third party adviser and to disclose the status of each grievance quarterly.

-In February 2022, the Group launched a grievance mechanism for the natural rubber supply chain in partnership with a third party Earthworm Foundation.
+In February 2022, the Group launched a grievance mechanism for the natural rubber supply chain in partnership with a third party , Earthworm Foundation.
 The grievance mechanism covers human rights issues and guarantees confidentiality and anonymity.
-It is available and accessible to all internal and external stakeholders on the natural rubber supply chain and aids in resolving issues through cooperation with direct suppliers and third parties involved, in accordance with the Global Sustainable Procurement Policy.
+It is available and accessible to all internal and external stakeholders in Bridgestone’s natural rubber supply chain and aids in resolving issues through cooperation with direct suppliers and third parties involved, in accordance with the Global Sustainable Procurement Policy.
 As necessary, the Group will coordinate with the grievance mechanism of the Global Platform for Sustainable Natural Rubber (GPSNR).
-To ensure transparency, the Group will disclose the standard operating procedure, grievance windows, and the status of each grievance on the Group global website below.
+To ensure transparency, the Group is disclosing the standard operating procedure, grievance windows, and the status of each grievance on the Group global website below.

 For more information, see “Grievance Mechanism.”